nguyentimmy/Azure-Web-Application-Security/README.md

       ![A screenshot depicts the `ls` command and its output.](Step-by-Step-Guide/Part%202/Images/project1_day2_9.png)

 9. To download your new PFX certificate, complete the following four steps:
-     - (1) Click the "Upload/Download" icon in the toolbar above your Cloud Shell window.
+     - (1) Click the `"Upload/Download"` icon in the toolbar above your Cloud Shell window.
-     - (2) Select "Download."
+     - (2) Select `"Download."`
-     - (3) Enter the name of your PFX certificate in the "Download a file" window.
+     - (3) Enter the name of your PFX certificate in the `"Download a file"` window.
-     - (4) Click "Download."
+     - (4) Click `"Download."`

      The following image shows these steps:

       ![A screenshot highlights each step in the process.](Step-by-Step-Guide/Part%202/Images/project1_day2_10.png)

-### Part 3: Import and Bind Your Self-Signed Certificate to Your Web App
+### 🔗 Step 3 — Import and Bind Your Self-Signed Certificate

 In this part, you will use Azure to import and bind the certificate that you just added to your web application.
 To do so, complete the following steps:

-1. From the Azure Portal, select "Key Vaults."
+1. From the Azure Portal, select `"Key Vaults."`
      - Select the key vault that you created in Part 1.

-2. From your key vault, select "Certificates" and then "+ Generate/Import," as the following image shows:
+2. From your key vault, select `"Certificates"` and then `"+ Generate/Import,"` as the following image shows:

      ![A screenshot highlights the "Certificates" and "+ Generate/Import" options.](Step-by-Step-Guide/Part%202/Images/project1_day2_11.png)

-3. On the "Create a certificate" page, select the following:
+3. On the `"Create a certificate"` page, select the following:
       - **Method of Certificate Creation**: Import
       - **Certificate Name**: project1PFX-cert
       - **Upload Certificate File**: Select your PFX certificate (it's likely in your `Downloads` folder)